Photoroom/datago/README.md

 </details><details> <summary><strong>Local files</strong></summary>

 To test datago while serving local files (jpg, png, ..), code would look like the following.
-**Note that datago serving files with a lot of concurrent threads means that, even if shuffle is not set, there will be some randomness in the sample ordering.**
+**Note that datago serving files with a lot of concurrent threads means that, even if random_sampling is not set, there will be some randomness in the sample ordering.**

 ```python